Wollombi Valley Sculpture Festival is a biennial celebration of art, nature, and community held in the heart of the Wollombi Valley.

 OUR AMBASSADORS

-ARMANDO PERCUOCO A.O.M.
+ARMANDO PERCUOCO O.A.M.

 Photo: Armando Percuoco at his Laguna property Valleyfield